pachli/website/about.md

 	- Converting user problems reports on social media to properly tracked issues
 	- Responding to users who have questions
 	- Identifying patterns of questions that point to where the application can be improved
-- Liaising between the Pachli project and other Fediverse probjects
+- Liaising between the Pachli project and other Fediverse projects

 These are often seen as non-technical, "soft" skills that are undervalued.
 This project will not do that.